INSPIRE-MIF/caniuse/docs/gml.md

 Test expected outcome:

-the data is loaded and displays in the map - dataset contains 5 features - No representative points (ef:representativePoint) available in this EF dataset, so  only one geometry per feature has to be displayed.
+the data is loaded and displays in the map - dataset contains 5 features- structure is maintained and there is no loss of information.

 #### Download data from WFS